merepixel/ccapdev-mc03/README.md

 ## General Instructions
 - **READ THE INSTRUCTIONS FIRST BEFORE PROCEEDING!**
 - You are provided with a skeleton code for this Mini-Challenge.
-You are **NOT ALLOWED** to modify any part of the code unless specified.
+You are **not encouraged** to modify any part of the code unless specified.
 Editable parts of code are marked with `TODO` comments.
 - For any clarifications, ask your instructor.

 ## Local Set Up
 - Make sure MongoDB is installed and running.
-- Run `npm install` after [downloading the contents of the repository](https://github.com/arvention/ccapdev-2021t2-mc03/archive/refs/heads/main.zip).
+- Run `npm install` after [downloading the contents of the repository](https://github.com/nromblon/ccapdev-mc03/archive/refs/heads/master.zip).
-- To run the application, execute `node index.js`
+- To run the application, execute `node index.js` or `npm start`

 ## Submission Details
 - Place all necessary files in a zip file.